DVD, DIGITAL DOWNLOAD

-Accessing and recording the historically secretive lifeways of the Andean Holy Mountain Tradition required cultural sensitivity and energetic invisibility.
-To meet the film's technical requirements, maintain operational harmony and assure cosmological integrity the Apus asked me to work solo, combining all of my experience as a Paqo and producer-director-cameraman to create an offering from within the tradition.
+Accessing and recording the historically secretive lifeways of the Andean Holy Mountain Tradition required cultural sensitivity and environmental invisibility.
+To meet the film's cosmological and technical needs the Ancient Ones asked me to work solo, combining my experience as a Paqo and producer-director-cameraman to create an offering from within the tradition.

-Following completion of principle photography in 2010, I allocated time to wind down my teaching and client responsibilities, relocate my family and support the birth of our second child.
-This period provided space for reflection and reminded me not to get in the way of how the project wanted to present Itself.
+Following principle photography I allocated time to wind down teaching and client responsibilities, relocate my family and bring in my second child.
+This period provided space for reflection and integration.
+It also helped me to learn not get in the way of how the film transmission wanted to present Itself.

-The editorial process took fourteen months to complete.
-It was an unorthodox approach executed in a single pass from beginning to end relying on the energetics of the prayers and the rhythms of the native Quechua language.
-When my colleagues and I completed the Spanish and English translations, I set about clarifying the dialogue to make it more accessible to western audiences and generated subtitles.
-After sitting with the film for several more weeks I made a secondary edit to decrease the overall length and began mastering the film for release.
+Editing took fourteen months to complete.
+It was a somewhat unorthodox approach executed in a single pass from beginning to end relying on the energetics of the prayers and the rhythms of the native Quechua language.
+When the Spanish and English translations were completed, I set about clarifying the dialogue to make it more accessible to western audiences and generated subtitles.
+After sitting with the film for several more weeks I made a secondary edit to decrease the run time and began final mastering.

-The film’s inspiration, production and distribution has been one of deep trust, listening, inter-cultural and inter-dimensional integration into an ancient way of being – a personal and professional paradigm rooted in our natural, unified state of consciousness and "ayni”, unconditional right relationship.
-This legacy project has Directors beyond myself, and as such, has drawn support from individuals and organizations that have recognized the call.
-I am deeply grateful for their collaboration and understanding.
+The project's inspiration and production has been one of deep trust, receptivity, inter-cultural and inter-dimensional integration into an ancient way of being– a personal and professional paradigm rooted in our natural, unified state of consciousness and "ayni”, unconditional right relationship.
+This legacy project has Directors beyond myself and I am grateful for their collaboration and understanding.
 I am deeply appreciative of my Andean colleagues and the individuals and organizations who have helped realize this film.
 And I give thanks to our collective Ancestors who set this all in motion so long ago."

-Raised in Northern California, Jeffrey's work, studies and spiritual explorations have taken him across five continents and multiple traditions.
-His personal and professional experience has offered firsthand knowledge of varying systems, ideologies and perceptual realities.
+Jeffrey was raised in Northern California.
+His work, studies and spiritual explorations have taken him around the globe to receive firsthand experience within varying systems, ideologies and perceptual realities.